SocialNPHS/SocialNPHS/README.md

 # SocialNPHS
 [![CircleCI](https://circleci.com/gh/controversial/SocialNPHS.svg?style=shield&circle-token=2ec99fa472c49fafdd1bbe21491bdd8eaa949669)](https://circleci.com/gh/controversial/SocialNPHS)

-Analyze New Paltz High School through data from social media
+Analyze New Paltz High School through data from social media.

+SocialNPHS operates by reading tweets off a twitter list of NPHS students.
+It analyzes the tweet using a variety of natural language processing techniques.
+It also compares these users against [a database](https://github.com/controversial/SocialNPHS/blob/master/SocialNPHS/sources/twitter/users.json) of users to gain additional context, such as which grade the user belongs to.
+Using the content of the tweet in combination with this additional information, SocialNPHS creates charts and graphs to summarize the state of New Paltz High School as a whole.

 ## Quickstart
 **Installing**: